AmarooHQ/whitepaper/README.md

 ## dependencies

 - the Makefile presumes you're running this in a linux environment
-- you'll need: make, pandoc v2.5, latexmk
+- you'll need: make, pandoc v2.5, latexmk, git
 - ubuntu pkgs: `texlive-science`, `texlive-extra-utils`, `gnuplot`

 if you run into compile errors, you could try installing `texlive-full` -- not a great workaround but does solve some issues (b/c apparently we have a missing dep) -- or just use the docker build via `make docker-build && make docker`